innovaphone/js-hawkclient/README.md

 ## ✍️ Author

 Created for use with the [Innovaphone SDK](https://sdk.innovaphone.com/).
-Tested with HAWK-secured APIs such as Gigaset's Grape API.